dec04/webpack-base-app/README.md

 ```

 When it done
+use this for developer mode

 ```bash
 npm run dev
 ```
-for developer mode
+for production
 ```bash
 npm run build
 ```
-for production
+for dev-server and hot reloading (on htpp://127.0.0.1:4200)

 ```bash
 npm run start
 ```
-for dev-server
+for webpack-analyze (default on htpp://127.0.0.1:8888)

 ```bash
 npm run stats
 ```
-for webpack-analyze (default on htpp://127.0.0.1:8888)

 Ohter setting in **_package.json_** and webpack settings in **_webpack.config.js_**